Gérard de Vaucouleurs: Life and career

-Born in Paris, he had an early interest in amateur astronomy and received his undergraduate degree in 1939 at the Sorbonne in that city.
+Gérard de Vaucouleurs was born on April 25, 1918 in Paris, he took the maiden name of his mother as his last name.
+He had an early interest in amateur astronomy and received his undergraduate degree in 1939 at the Sorbonne in that city.

 After military service in World War II, he resumed his pursuit of astronomy.
 He was married to fellow astronomer Antoinette de Vaucouleurs on October 31, 1944, and the couple would frequently collaborate on astronomical research.